langchain-ai/langchain/.github/CONTRIBUTING.md

 ## 🏭 Release Process

-As of now, LangChain has an ad hoc release process: releases are cut with high frequency by a developer and published to [PyPI](https://pypi.org/project/langchain/).
+As of now, GigaChain has an ad hoc release process: releases are cut with high frequency by a developer and published to [PyPI](https://pypi.org/project/gigachain/).

-LangChain follows the [semver](https://semver.org/) versioning standard.
+GigaChain follows the [semver](https://semver.org/) versioning standard.
 However, as pre-1.0 software, even patch releases may contain [non-backwards-compatible changes](https://semver.org/#spec-item-4).

 ### 🌟 Recognition